Alfresco/docs-alfresco/process-automation/latest/model/connectors/generate.md

 ## Errors

-The possible [errors]({% link process-automation/latest/model/connectors/index.md %}#errors) that can be handled by the generate document connector are:
+The possible [errors]({% link process-automation/latest/model/connectors/index.md %}#errors) that can be handled by the generate document service are:

 | Error | Description |
 | ----- | ----------- |